In everyday vehicles the engine piston rings have, the most important job, of sealing the combustion chamber.

-So, one of the most prominent materials, used in making engine piston rings is cast iron.
+So, one of the most prominent materials, used in making engine piston rings, is cast iron.

-This is because it contains graphite, which itself acts as a lubricant, between the rings and the cylinder.
+This is because it contains graphite, which itself acts as a lubricant between the rings, and the cylinder.
+Furthermore, some engine piston rings even have alloys and coatings, to increase functionality for specific applications.

-The life span of engine piston rings entirely depends on:
+The life span of engine piston rings, entirely depends on:

-- The piston ring type
+- The piston ring type.

-- The size of the engine
+- The size of the engine.

-- And the operating conditions
+- And, the operating conditions.

-How Do Engine Piston Ring Actually Work:
+How Do The Three Engine Piston Rings Work:

 The Top Grove Holds, The Compression Ring